Hailey Gates: Acting

 Gates hosted Viceland's States of Undress.
 The investigative docu-series focuses on the political and social circumstances surrounding fashion weeks around the world.
 The show's second season premiered on June 6, 2017.

 Gates had a small role as "drugged-out mother" in David Lynch's 2017 reboot of Twin Peaks on Showtime.
+In 2019, Gates appeared in the Safdie brothers' movie Uncut Gems.

+Directing

+In January 2019, a short film directed by Gates and starring Alia Shawkat, Shako Mako, premiered in Los Angeles.
+The film was produced as part of Miu Miu's Women's Tales series of shorts directed by women.
+In 2023, Gates wrote and directed a feature length film Atropia with Alia Shawkat and Callum Turner among the cast.

-Personal
+Personal life

-Gates' maternal grandmother is screenwriter Joan Tewkesbury.
-Her great grandfather was the first mayor of Santa Monica.
-Gates' parents separated during her childhood.